-Native Plant Symposium - Planting for Beauty and BiodiversitySaturday, September 20, 2014 - 10:00 am - 2:30 pm
+Native Plant Symposium - The Sensory Appeal of Native Plants and Native Pollinator ConservationSaturday, September 26, 2015 - 10:00 am - 2:30 pm